More firms weigh IPOs as biotech fever reaches Europe

 That, in turn, has fuelled a surge in U.S. biotech IPOs, which really started to take off at the end of 2012, and dozens of firms have since raised money by listing.

-The United States is home to the world’s leading biotech companies, resulting in an experienced pool of specialised U.S. funds with a deep understanding of the sector’s complexities and long development timelines.
+The United States is home to the world’s leading biotech companies, resulting in an experienced pool of specialized U.S. funds with a deep understanding of the sector’s complexities and long development timelines.

 By contrast, firms raising money in Europe rely more heavily on generalist and small-cap investment funds, many of which have traditionally had little appetite for early-stage biotech businesses, making Europe a tougher place to raise funds.